RheaSidana/blogFocal/README.md

-# blogFocal
+# digimania
-blogging website : for blogging
+platform for digital marketers